 The risk management structure sets out the mechanism by which authority is exercised, decisions are taken and organisation is effectively supervised.
 The Board Audit and Risk Committee supports the Board in overseeing the overall risk management system and provides assurance to the Board at least annually that the system is operating effectively.
 The Executive Risk Management Committee ("ERMC"), which comprises key management executives, is responsible for the system formulation and its effective implementation to maintain risk exposures within the risk appetite.
-It is assisted by the Risk Management Committee ("RMC"), which mainly comprises risk owners who are also the key business management team.
+It is assisted by the Risk Management team.
 The RMC reviews the major risk exposure, monitors the implementation of risk-mitigating controls.
 While the Group IA conducts independent reviews and reports to the ERMC as well as the Board Audit and Risk Committee regularly on risk management updates.